Research in Sweden

 The Swedish government realised early on that sustainability was the future and have high ambitions when it comes to the green transition.
 Sweden aims to be one of the most R&D-intensive countries in the world, with both broad and specialised research.

-As a rule, Sweden invests more than 3 per cent of the country’s GDP in R&D. The business sector contributes, with around 70 per cent of Sweden’s research being financed by private companies, as mentioned above.
+As mentioned, Sweden invests more than 3 per cent of the country’s GDP in R&D, in total.
+Public funding generally amounts to around 0.7 per cent of the Swedish GDP.
+A high rate by international comparison.

 Quadruple helix plays an important role in fostering innovation in Sweden.
 This is a model where industry, universities, the government and the society – with prominent actors within arts and culture, media and other sectors – are working closely together to solve problems, national and global.